-Other than Bugatti hypercars, United States drivers haven’t been able to buy French cars in over two decades, but that will soon change.
-Peugeot will return to North America sometime in the next few years, parent company Groupe PSA announced on the heels of strong 2018 financial results.
-But can Peugeot bring something new and different to the table after all these years away?
+Other than Bugatti hypercars, the Smart Fortwo, and the Toyota Yaris, American drivers haven’t been able to buy a French car in over two decades, but that will soon change.
+Peugeot will return to North America sometime in the early 2020s, parent company Groupe PSA announced.
+But can the company — which positions itself as a Gallic alternative to Volkswagen — bring something new and different to the table after all these years away?

-Peugeot last sold cars in the U.S. in 1991, pulling up stakes after that due to low sales.
+Peugeot last sold cars in the United States in 1991, pulling up stakes after that due to low sales.
 The automaker was primarily known for selling quirky, quintessentially French cars.
 But over the years, it has evolved into a more mainstream brand with a fairly conventional lineup of sedans, hatchbacks, and crossovers ranging from the tiny 108 city car to the 5008 crossover.
-Peugeot will likely compete against mainstream brands such as Honda and Toyota in the U.S.
+Peugeot will likely compete against mainstream brands such as Honda and Toyota in America.

 Parent company Groupe PSA claims to be focusing on electric cars and autonomous driving, but so far its efforts haven’t matched those of some other automakers.
 Peugeot’s only current electric car is the iOn, a rebadged Mitsubishi i-MiEV with a short range, small size, and dated design.
-Peugeot will unveil an all-electric version of its 208 hatchback (pictured above) at the 2019 Geneva Motor Show.
-That car should be more competitive, but Peugeot will still be playing catchup to mainstream electric cars like the Chevrolet Bolt EV and Nissan Leaf.
+Peugeot unveiled an all-electric version of its second-generation 208 hatchback at the 2019 Geneva Motor Show.
+That car should be more competitive, but Peugeot will still be playing catch-up to mainstream electric cars like the Chevrolet Bolt and Nissan Leaf.

-A U.S. return for Peugeot (or sibling brand Citroën) has been hinted at since at least 2016.
-But Groupe PSA still won’t give a specific timeline for the return of Peugeot to the U.S. The company announced plans for a U.S. headquarters in Atlanta in 2018, and launched a carsharing service called Free2Move in Washington, D.C.
-Free2Move currently uses cars from other automakers, and also incorporates bikesharing.
+An American comeback for Peugeot (or sibling brand Citroën) has been hinted at since at least 2016.
+The company announced plans for a U.S. headquarters in Atlanta in 2018, and launched a car-sharing service called Free2Move in Washington, D.C.
+Free2Move currently uses cars from other automakers, and also incorporates bike-sharing.